Contraception in Women with Lupus

 Systemic Lupus Erythematosus (SLE) is an autoimmune disease with a highly variable presentation that occurs more commonly in females than males (10:1 ratio) and is most common in women of reproductive age.
 Lupus affects between 40 and 200 per 100,000 people.
 The risk of unintended pregnancy in women with SLE is significant, and medications used to treat lupus may be teratogenic.
-Pregnancy may also impact disease activity, placing the woman at risk.
+Pregnancy may worsen the disease.
 In general, women with uncomplicated SLE are candidates for all contraceptive choices.
 There are special considerations for women with antiphospholipid antibodies, nephritis, vascular disease, or severe thrombocytopenia.

 Combination Hormonal Contraceptives (CHCs)

 CHCs do not impact disease progression.
 CHCs are acceptable (US Medical Eligibility Criteria (US MEC) Category 2) for women with uncomplicated SLE.
 CHCs are contraindicated in women with antiphospholipid antibodies because they are at increased risk for thrombosis (US MEC Category 4).
 CHCs should also be avoided in women with vascular disease or nephritis.

 According to the US MEC, progestin only methods are Category 2 for women with uncomplicated lupus.
 Due to the extremely high risk of a thrombotic event, progestin only methods are category 3 for women with antiphopholipid antibodies.
 Due to bleeding concerns in lupus patients with severe thrombocytopenia, new starts of progestin only methods are category 3, although continuation is acceptable (category 2) if the patient is otherwise doing well.